-- Reasonable, fair, and consistent
+- reasonable, fair, and consistent;

-- Based on the services we deliver
+- based on the services we deliver;

-- Able to be calculated before you start your business
+- able to be calculated before you start your business; and

-- Fixed for three years
+- fixed for three years.

 Every consent holder has someone who is personally responsible for ensuring you get the best service we can offer.
 If you want help with your consent, information about our monitoring programmes, or have a query about your account, your Team Leader can help.
+Attachment 1 to Reprt 07.139 Page 12 of 94